 The pure almond milk made with more almonds is higher in calories, healthy fats, and protein.
 The almond milk with “extras” is lower in calories, fat, and protein, but higher in sodium.
 Unlike the pure almond milk, it is fortified with calcium and vitamin D. So which one is better?
 That largely depends on its use.

-Oat milk is made by soaking oats in water.
+Oat milk is made by soaking oats in water then blending and straining.
 It is naturally creamy, high in carbohydrates, contains fiber, and maintains some of the vitamins and minerals found in oats.

 Coconut Milk Beverage

-This is made from simmering shredded coconut in water and then diluting with more water.
-Coconut milk beverage, not to be confused with canned coconut milk, is low in calories, higher in saturated fat than other alternatives, and contains no protein.
+Coconut milk is made by simmering shredded coconut in water then diluting with more water.
+Not to be confused with canned coconut milk, coconut milk beverage is low in calories, higher in saturated fat than other alternatives, and contains no protein.